-Games have the capability to put players into all kinds of different scenarios and events that they might not otherwise ever get to experience in the real world.
 Although not every title is a realistic simulator that directly correlates to real life, there are certain skills, abilities, and life lessons that have been useful.
 Read on to discover how video games have had a sincere, positive effect on people and have even served as a platform to help save lives.

 A 12-year-old boy named Hans Jorgen Olsen and his sister were wandering around the woods when they encountered a wild moose.
 Moose are big, have horns, can cause a lot of damage and in general should be avoided if encountered.
 Hans first tried to scare the moose away with some loud noises but, when that didn't work, he collapsed to the ground.

 Playing dead is a pretty solid method when it comes to driving away non-scavenging animals.
 Any experienced woodsman or backpacker knows this from years exploring the wilderness, but the young Hans learned of this idea after reaching level 30 as a hunter in the game World of Warcraft, where you can acquire an ability called “feign death” to trick enemies into ignoring them.
 The ploy worked and the young Norwegian kids both escaped the ordeal completely unharmed.